Asbestos Removal & Disposal

-We remove asbestos contaminated internal walls, external cladding, fascias, ceilings, gables, roof sheeting, roof tiles, drain pipes, gutters, downpipes, and more.
+As an asbestos removal contractor in Cape Town we remove asbestos contaminated internal walls, external cladding, fascias, ceilings, gables, roof sheeting, roof tiles, drain pipes, gutters, downpipes, and more.
 We work strictly within the guidelines of safe asbestos removal stipulated by legislation and by the Approved Asbestos Inspection Authority (AAIA).

 We always work with the safety of your family or employees (and ours) in mind and make use of specialised personal protective equipment (PPE) and containment tenting where necessary.

 After an inspection and an assessment of the area of contamination, we will decide on the method of removal.
 Once we are satisfied that all persons involved are safe, we will contain the area and strip it of all asbestos.